Undergraduate Course Allocation through Competitive Markets: Pseudo-Markets with Priorities

 Though the concepts of approximate stability and priority-constrained efficiency are related, neither implies the other.
 If we assume in Example \ref{example:efficiency} that both students have the same priority in each course, then there are two (approximately) stable allocations: $x_1 = \{A\}$, $x_2 = \{B\}$ and $x_1 = \{B\}$, $x_2 = \{A\}$.
 However, only the first allocation is approximately priority-constrained efficient.
 Here, approximate priority-constrained efficiency selects among approximately stable allocations, favoring more Pareto optimal outcomes.
 In turn, suppose that student $1$ is the only student in the environment and that $x_1 = \{A, B\}$.
 This allocation is approximately priority-constrained efficient, but not approximately stable, as it is not individually rational.

 Theorem \ref{theorem:stability} prevents the possibility that a student can benefit from taking a seat in a course that a student with lower priority obtains.
 However, priorities in undergraduate course allocation are weak, with hundreds of students often at the same level of priority across many courses.
-The next result addresses the question of fairness among students whose priorities are weakly ordered in terms of their priorities across all courses. \begin{theorem}[Fairness] If $\beta\leq \frac{1}{k-1}$, the Pseudo-Market with Priorities mechanism results in an allocation that has schedule envy bounded by a single course toward students of weakly lower levels of priority. \end{theorem} The result of Theorem \ref{theorem:fairness} extends the one established in \cite{Budish2011} for settings where all students are on the same priority level.
-With priorities based on seniority and student department, the above result implies that the PMP mechanism with a small budget inequality produces an allocation in which any two students from the same department and the same year of study have schedule envy bounded by a single course toward one another.\footnote{This result can be strengthened.
+The next result addresses fairness between students whose priorities are weakly ordered in the same way across all courses. \begin{theorem}[Fairness] If $\beta\leq \frac{1}{k-1}$, the Pseudo-Market with Priorities mechanism results in an allocation that has schedule envy bounded by a single course toward students of weakly lower levels of priority. \end{theorem} Theorem \ref{theorem:fairness} extends the result established in \cite{Budish2011} for settings without priorities.
+With priorities based on seniority and student department, the above result implies that, with a sufficiently small budget inequality, the PMP mechanism produces an allocation in which any two students from the same department and the same year of study have schedule envy bounded by a single course toward one another.\footnote{This result can be strengthened.
 The PMP mechanism results in an allocation $x^*$ such that for any two students $s, s' \in \cal S$ such that $r_{s,c} \geq r_{s',c}$ for each $c \in x^*_{s'}$, envy is bounded by a single course.
 In particular, rather than all courses, $s$ needs only to be at a weakly higher priority level in the courses being taken by $s'$.}